 Timber I-joists are a popular alternative to softwood joists due to their stability (they’re not prone to warping, so provide a ‘quiet floor’) and ability to span greater widths.
 The webs can be drilled to accommodate services, but can also be specified with pre-formed knock-out holes for this purpose

-Like I-joists, they have a top and bottom flange (chord), but are held together by a galvanised steel framework.
 They come in a range of depths, from 195mm to 304mm, and can be hung from the top or the bottom chord.
 The installation time is claimed to be around half that for the traditional softwood variety, plus there’s no need for bracing, which helps to reduce labour costs.
-Like I-joists they have the benefit of not being prone to shrinkage-related problems.
+Like I-joists they have the benefit of resisting shrinkage-related problems.

 Because the whole system is open, they can accommodate bulky service runs such as mechanical ventilation ducting and full bore 100mm waste pipes, although where different lengths run alongside each other you need to check the webs all line up.
 The main drawback – apart from the cost – is that they need to be custom made to suit the dimensions of your build and can’t be cut on site to fit, although some suppliers incorporate adjustable ends for minor trimming.